Search StudyAbroad.com and get started today!

 Your next step should be to visit the Border Agency website of your host country.
 This is where you can find your visa application.
 While all of their websites differ, they can be navigated fairly similarly.
 Look for a section titled “Students” or “Studying in…” There should be a frequently asked questions, or FAQ, section and a section explaining both the parts of the application and the terms used in the application.
 Don’t be afraid to use the glossary.
 As you will soon find, English usage isn’t the same everywhere in the world.

 Many applications are done on a point based system.
-Provided that you meet the financial requirement and are sponsored by an accredited institution, then you should have the required amount of points needed for the Visa.
-Like I said earlier, there is no general application for a Visa, so below I’ve written suggested tips that should clarify a few aspects of the applications in general and hopefully make the whole process a little smoother for you.
+Provided that you meet the financial requirement and are sponsored by an accredited institution, then you should have the required amount of points needed for the visa.
+Like I said earlier, there is no general application for a visa, so below I’ve written suggested tips that should clarify a few aspects of the applications in general and hopefully make the whole process a little smoother for you.
 In addition to the basic online application, here is what is often required for a study abroad visa; however, be sure to check with your host country for specific guidelines and requirements.

 Standard Visa Application Materials: